AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/new-pdf-engine.md

 - Color bars may appear merged when the page width is constrained because color bars are not scaled down with the page size in PDF output.

   **Workaround**: Display the gray and colored bars on different sides of the page, or adjust the color bar settings so they do not overlap at smaller page widths.

+  ## Fixed issues with the new publishing engine

+  The following issues are fixed with the new publishing engine for Native PDF:

+- When generating Native PDF output for certain content, only the first page is rendered in the PDF despite the intermediate HTML containing the complete content across multiple pages.
+(GUIDES-28270)
+- The reading order of content in Native PDF output with accessibility settings enabled is incorrect.
+Page numbers from footers are read before the main content instead of at the end.
+(GUIDES-27790)
+- The color bar in Native PDF output does not stretch across the full page width and overlaps when the page size is customized, causing some color boxes to be hidden.
+(GUIDES-15505)
+- The `CSS:is()pseudo-class` selector is not honored in Native PDF output, resulting in styling differences compared to browser rendering.
+(GUIDES-11328)